SenseNet/docs.sensenet.com/content/tutorials/content-types.md

 </Field>
 ```

-As you see the new field is a simple boolean field to store if the contract has already been signed.
+As you see the new field is a simple boolean field to store whether the contract has already been signed.

 ![Add new contract form](./img/newcontract3.png "Add new contract form with a new field")

 # Modify fields

-You may want to change a field and its configuration for many reasons: to change order of the fields, or their visibility and so on.
+You may want to change a field and its configuration for many reasons: to change order of the fields, their visibility and so on.
 Every aspect of a field could be modified except one, the type.
 Fields have various configurations and settings per type.
 To learn more about a specific field type's possible configurations check the [concept docs](https://docs.sensenet.com/concepts/fields).

 To try out modification add a default value to the *Contract value*.
 Update the field definition with the following configuration: